Bleona: 2009–2012

 Bleona moved to the U.S. in September 2010.
-Shortly afterward she met producer Timbaland while both were attending the Grammy Awards, and after a year of discussions, she began working with him on three new tracks.
-Her first English language single "Show Off" featuring Petey Pablo was released on September 27, 2010.
+Shortly afterward, she met producer Timbaland while both were attending the Grammy Awards, and after a year of discussions, she began working with him on three new tracks.
+Her first English language single, "Show Off", featuring Petey Pablo, was released on September 27, 2010.
 Bleona has also worked on songs with Rodney Jerkins, Makeba, and Jimmy Douglass.

 In February 2011, Bleona became a citizen of the United States.

-In September 2012, Bleona's co-produced single with Timbaland, "Pass Out" featuring Brasco was released.
+In September 2012, Bleona's co-produced single with Timbaland, "Pass Out", featuring Brasco, was released.
 She toured Europe to promote the single, performing in Albania in the cities of Vlora, Elbasan, Shkoder and Tirana; the capital city of Pristina in Kosovo; Tetovo in Macedonia and Düsseldorf, Germany.
 Supporting her on tour was DJ Freestyle Steve and Brasco.
-Concert attendance ranged from 50 to 70,000 people per performance.
+According to CNA, in 2012, Bleona’s tour concerts “exceeded all expectations, reaching over 70,000 spectators.”

 2013–present

-In the summer 2013, Bleona announced the release of her single "Take It Like A Man" produced by StopWaitGo.
-Maximum Pop called it "an uplifting dance floor filler that screams 'GIRL POWER' at the top of its euro-pop lungs".
-She celebrated the track reaching #7 on the UK club charts by headlining Las Vegas Gay Pride on September 7, 2013.
+In mid-2013, Bleona announced the release of her single "Take It Like a Man", produced by StopWaitGo.
+A review on EQ Music Blog described "Take It Like a Man" as "a pop fizzy anthem that bubbles with euro pop sensibility".

+She celebrated the track reaching number 7 on the UK club charts by headlining Las Vegas Gay Pride on September 7, 2013.

-Bleona was invited to perform consecutive years at the "White Party", joining Lady Gaga as just the second artist to perform two years in a row.
-As a result, her single "Fuck You I'm Famous" became an anthem for the LGBTQ community.
+Bleona was invited to perform consecutive years at the Palm Springs White Party, in 2013 and 2014.

-In 2015 following her time as a judge on X Factor Europe, Bleona's single "Take You Over" peaked at #3 on the Billboard Dance chart.
+In 2015, following her time as a judge on X Factor Europe, Bleona's single "Take You Over" peaked at number 3 on the Billboard Dance Club Songs chart.

-Bleona recorded her version of the 1980s Italian hit song "Su Di Noi" originally by Enzo Ghinazzi.
+Bleona recorded her version of the 1980s Italian hit song "Su di noi", originally by Enzo Ghinazzi.
 Her music video for the track was shot at the iconic El Matador Beach in Malibu, California.
-In February 2019, she landed her first number-one single on Billboard's Dance Club Songs chart with the hit track "I Don't Need Your Love".
+In February 2019, she landed her first number-one single on the Billboard Dance Club Songs chart with the hit track "I Don't Need Your Love".